V3lectronics/SPIRIT/TASKS.md

 - [x] ★ Choose 90 deg piano switches and put them next to the sound switches on the left

-- [ ] ★ Choose new battery and add 3D model in place of the previous one
+- [ ] ★ add battery 3D model

-- [ ] ★ Add 3D model of fingerprint scanner and place it under the camera bay
+- [ ] ★ Add 3D model of fingerprint scanner

 ### PCB Layout
 Empty for now, schematic goes first

 ### Other

-- [ ] ★★ Research on how to

-- [ ] ★★★ Design alluminium chassis + G Code
+- [ ] ★★★ Design alluminium chassis + write G Code for a CNC mill

 - [ ] ★★ Design 3D printable chassis (plastic)